All the reasons why ‘Supergirl’ should never be cancelled on The CW

-There’s a rumor going around that The CW is considering cancelling Supergirl either after its current season (fifth) or next year with its sixth season.
-(There’s also a rumor that Batwoman is also on the chopping block.)
+There was a rumor going around that The CW was considering cancelling Supergirl after its fifth season.
+(There was also a rumor that Batwoman is also on the chopping block.)
 Granted, five or six seasons is a pretty long time in the world of network television.
-Even so, Supergirl does not and should not be cancelled.
+Even so, Supergirl thankfully avoided cancellation and lived on to conclude its story with a sixth season.

 While we can admit some hiccups of the earlier seasons, the show has found both its footing and its voice.
 It should go the way of Arrow and Supernatural when those involved are ready for the series to end and not a minute more.

-Here are the reasons Supergirl should never be cancelled.
+Here are the reasons Supergirl was rightfully never cancelled.

 The ratings are still solid